 - Contains swear words or is otherwise objectionable

 - Appears to be a replica of an existing identity, unless good reason is given for the duplicate identity

-In the case of moderated Forums or lists/reflectors, moderators may amend or reject postings and, in the cases of repeated abuse, ban/remove the person from the Forum or list.
+In the case of moderated forums or lists or reflectors, moderators may amend or reject postings and, in the cases of repeated abuse, ban or remove the person from the forum or list.

 The following message contents fall outside the ethos of the Society and would be unacceptable: